TRADITIONAL FOOD – Festive Season

 MARINETTI Filippo Tommaso, futurist, frequented a bar in Bologna

-In Bologna I visited where Filippo Tommaso Marinetti hung out with his futurist friends and discussed the evils of eating pasta.
-I did not expect to find it to be part of a grand hotel.
+In Bologna, I visited Café Marinetti, where Filippo Tommaso Marinetti who started the Futurist Movement, hung out with his futurist friends and discussed the evils of eating pasta.

 8C91C283-7DC0-42EC-978A-3813B4A2FD9B

-Cafe’ Marinetti is located in the Grand Hotel Majestic “Gia Baglioni”.
+Café Marinetti is located in the Grand Hotel Majestic “Gia Baglioni”.
 It is an 18th-century palazzo across the street from the Cattedrale Metropolitana di San Pietro and only a 5-minute walk from the Towers of Bologna.

-CFBEA013-5359-47D5-86F8-07AA09D4BDB0The hotel is decorated with Baroque details, expensive paintings and photographs of famous visiting celebrities….Frank Sinatra, Eva Gardner, Princess Diana, Sting, Bruce Springsteen and others.
+The hotel is decorated with Baroque details, expensive paintings and photographs of famous visiting celebrities – Frank Sinatra, Eva Gardner, Princess Diana, Sting, Bruce Springsteen and others.
+It has continued to be famous.

-0A5F4284-3E7B-454D-838C-57A58180EAE1Cafe’ Marinetti is frequented by well heeled guests as I imagine it was then during Marinetti’s time.
+Café Marinetti is frequented by well heeled guests as I imagine it was then during Marinetti’s time.

 B551F549-70CC-4D3F-B61A-84BC167E8FBE.jpeg